-fram^ helps companies to build dedicated teams of Vietnamese IT engineers as well as other online focused talents (e.g content management, image retouching, etc.) - we call these teams our Standing Teams.
+fram^ helps companies to build dedicated teams of Vietnamese IT engineers and other online focused talents (e.g content management, image retouching, etc.) - we call these our Standing Teams.
 In our Scandinavian styled offices in central Saigon, we give these teams an energizing and inspiring home.
-In addition, fram^ is also a custom software development company with the Inhouse Engineers who can support our clients on shorter project engagements within web and mobile development.
+In addition, fram^ is also a custom software development company with Inhouse Engineers available to support our clients on shorter project engagements within web and mobile development.
 Today, fram^ delivers world class IT development services to a range of small, mid and large clients in both Southeast Asia and Northern Europe (e.g. Samsung, Bubbleroom, Hansoft and Publicis Group).

-Finally, fram^ has built a platform for licensed distribution of globally leading software company (e.g. Kaspersky's corporate software suite) into the Vietnamese as well as the larger Southeast Asian market.
+Moreover, fram^ has built a platform for licensed distribution on behalf of globally leading software companies (e.g. Kaspersky's corporate software suite) into the Vietnamese and larger Southeast Asian market.

-The founding team of fram^ has built and lead market leading online businesses both in Europe and in Southeast Asia.
-For one, the founders of fram^ co-founded Lazada.vn and built the company from scratch to the market leader of e-commerce in Vietnam - today the Lazada.vn has thousands of employees in Vietnam alone.
+The founding team of fram^ has built and managed market leading online businesses both in Europe and Southeast Asia.
+The founders of fram^ co-founded Lazada.vn and built the company from scratch to the market leader of e-commerce in Vietnam – today, Lazada.vn has thousands of employees in Vietnam alone.

-Fridtjof Nansen was a Norwegian explorer who 1893 sailed on an expedition to be the first human to reach the North Pole.
+Fridtjof Nansen was a Norwegian explorer who in 1893 sailed on an expedition to be the first human to reach the North Pole.

 In the face of much discouragement from other polar explorers, Nansen took his ship, Fram (the name means “forward” in Swedish and Norwegian), to the eastern Arctic Ocean, froze the ship into the pack ice, and waited for the drift to carry her towards the pole.

-Impatient with the slow speed and erratic character of the drift, after 18 months Nansen and a chosen companion, Hjalmar Johansen, left the ship with a team of dogs and sledges and head for the pole…
+Impatient with the slow speed and erratic character of the drift, after 18 months Nansen and a chosen companion, Hjalmar Johansen, left the ship with a team of dogs and sledges and headed for the pole…